 So much of the work and learning you do in college relies on technology: the devices, software and online platforms used to access, engage with and submit work.

 So much can impact your academic success, and we know that financial barriers can be particularly challenging.
-If you’re experiencing financial difficulty, know that the Human Services Resource Center has a textbook lending program, can facilitate access to course materials and needed devices (laptops, calculators) and helps students who are experiencing food and/or housing insecurity.
+If you’re experiencing financial difficulty, know that the Basic Needs Center has a textbook lending program, can facilitate access to course materials and needed devices (laptops, calculators) and helps students who are experiencing food and/or housing insecurity.
 Access for some course materials is also available through the library’s course reserves.
 If you have any questions, ask a librarian.

 Often, when we think of resources, we focus more on offices or programs than on the people around us.
 But people are some of the best resources you have.
 Consider adding some of the following personal connections to your resources toolbox: